MetPX/sarracenia/doc/sr_log.7.rst

 *<consuminghost>*  hostname from which the retrieval was initiated.

-*<consuminguser>*  switch username from which the retrieval was initiated.
+*<consuminguser>*  broker username from which the retrieval was initiated.

 *<duration>*  how long processing took, in (decimal) seconds